Building Member Relationships: The Perils of Wide-but-Not-Deep Growth

 Proof #1: Credit Unions Continue to Prioritize Membership Growth

-In its recent report on “What’s Going on in Banking 2020,” banking consultant Cornerstone Advisors notes that 43% of credit union executives identify New Membership Growth as their top concern for 2020 – up from 33% in 2019.
+In its recent report on “What’s Going on in Banking 2024,” banking consultant Cornerstone Advisors notes that 56% of credit union executives identify New Member Growth as their top concern for 2024 – up from 36% in 2023.

-While industry analysts caution that the feverish membership growth rate of the past few years is set to cool down, credit unions are still in a solid position to realize future membership gains.
-Membership totals continue to rise to historic levels, even as the total number of credit unions continues to shrink.
+While industry analysts note that the feverish membership growth rate of recent years is cooling, credit unions are still in a solid position to realize membership gains.
+Membership totals have risen to historic levels, even as the total number of credit unions continues to shrink.

 Proof #2: Overburdened Infrastructure Fuels Dissatisfaction